 Jules glanced around, gasping, for the last of his three opponents, but it had crumpled to the dais in a blazing heap.
 He walked over to it and, with a quick flight of his fingers over his tattoos, sucked the oxygen from the fire, extinguishing it with a whumph.

 Jules’s pulse throbbed in his ears.
 He took a deep breath and examined his tee, blanching as he realized enough of the sleeve had burned away to expose his binder.
 He hastily arranged and tied the tattered cotton to cover the undergarment, wincing as the singed cloth burned his fingers, as the knot he made rubbed against the angry red welt on his shoulder.

 Jules realized then that the gallery was deathly silent.
-He turned reluctant eyes toward his audience at last, bracing himself for the snickers and sneers.
-For just one asshole to have the nerve to laugh, and for everyone else to follow.
+He turned reluctant eyes toward his audience, bracing himself for the snickers and sneers—for just one asshole to have the nerve to laugh, and everyone else to follow.

 What he saw instead was a sea of faces staring in speechless amazement.
 His mother’s palm was flat to her chest, her other hand cupped white-knuckled over her mouth.
 Hunter’s face was frozen in a dull, empty gape.

 Someone finally started to clap, and soon the whole gallery was roaring.

 Jules glanced back at the tribunes and found his father gawking at him, his expression somewhere between pride and abject horror.
 Nigella Lockwood, like her son, was collecting her jaw off the table.
 Elisha was simultaneously grinning like an idiot and pointing at his own shoulder, mouthing, Are you okay?

 Even High Councillor Weyland’s inscrutable veneer had been broken by the faintest of smiles.

 Jules took a deep breath, then another, then waved off Elisha’s concern and gestured for Round Two.